JamesYuan/solid-design-principles-in-common-lisp/README.md

 # SOLID Design Principles In Common Lisp

-Learn how to apply SOLID design principles with Common Lisp and the CLOS via defclass.
+Learn how to organize your code with CLOS for better maintainability.

 ### v0.1 (going through major update)